yashGoyal40/github-version-comparator/DEPLOYMENT.md

 # 🚀 Deployment Guide

-This guide covers different deployment options for the sx-go-utils Version Comparator.
+This guide covers different deployment options for the GitHub Version Comparator.

 ## 📋 Prerequisites